 You can access Azure Monitor for containers two ways, from Azure Monitor or directly from the selected AKS cluster.
 From Azure Monitor, you have a global perspective of all the containers deployed, which are monitored and which are not, allowing you to search and filter across your subscriptions and resource groups, and then drill into Azure Monitor for containers from the selected container.
 Otherwise, you can access the feature directly from a selected AKS container from the AKS page.

-If you are interested in monitoring and managing your Docker and Windows container hosts to view configuration, audit, and resource utilization, see the Container Monitoring solution.
+If you are interested in monitoring and managing your Docker and Windows container hosts running outside of AKS to view configuration, audit, and resource utilization, see the Container Monitoring solution.

-To begin monitoring your AKS cluster, review How to enable the Azure Monitor for containers to understand the requirements and available methods to enable monitoring.
+To begin monitoring your Kubernetes cluster, review How to enable the Azure Monitor for containers to understand the requirements and available methods to enable monitoring.